 Sec.
-3-1-2. - Financial reports.
+3-1-2. - Comptroller; fFinancial reports.

-The finance director shall be charged with keeping and supervising the accounts for all departments and offices of the city.
+Subject to the provisions of subsection 1-1-1(c), tThe director of finance director shall be charged with keeping and supervising the accounts for all departments and offices of the city.
 Provision shall be made for adequate recording of all cash receipts and disbursements, all revenues accrued and all liabilities incurred, as well as all transactions affecting the acquisition, custody and disposition of municipal properties and values.
 Financial reports shall be prepared for each quarter and fiscal year and for such other periods as may be required by the mayor.
 Those reports shall be submitted by the mayor to the council.